Gimmi7/stromata/src/cryptography/rsa.md

 $$ i^e \equiv y_i \bmod{N}, \quad  i \in [0,N-1], \quad y_i \in [0, N-1] $$

 If the map funtion is not a permutation over $Z_N$, then some element in $Z_N$ after map will get the same value (not injective), this will cause information loss.

-There is a trivial possibility will leak the factorization of N. When msg m is not coprime to N, the encrypted result $m^e \pmod{N} $ is not coprime to N, then the factorization will be leaked.
-The possibility $P=1-\frac{\phi(N)}{N} $， if the N is not generated with bias, the possibility is trivial.

 ## $x \mapsto x^e \pmod{N} $  permutation